From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Proposed Approach

 We consider the first convolution layer of a CNN, as described in \eqref{eq:conv}.
-As widely discussed in the literature \cite{Yosinski2014}, after training with ImageNet, a certain number of convolution kernels $\weightimgSelect$ spontaneously take the appearance of oriented waveforms with well-defined frequency and orientation (Gabor-like kernels), as illustrated in \cref{subfig:convkernels_example_real}.
-A visual representation of trained convolution kernels is provided in \cref{appendix_sec:kernelviz}.
-In this paper, we refer to the corresponding output channels $\selectOutchannel \in \gaborchannels \subset \setof{\outchannels}$ as \emph{Gabor channels}.
-The main idea is to substitute, for any $\selectOutchannel \in \gaborchannels$, \rmax by \cmod, as explained hereafter.
-Following \eqref{eq:rmaxmodel}, expression \eqref{eq:convrelumaxpool} can be rewritten
+As widely discussed in the literature \cite{Yosinski2014}, after training with ImageNet, a certain number of convolution kernels $\weightimgSelect$ spontaneously take the appearance of oriented waveforms with well-defined frequency and orientation (Gabor-like kernels).
+A visual representation of trained convolution kernels is provided in \cref{fig:convkernels_wavealexnet}.